 - You have researched key leaders of the organization and are interested in working with them (even indirectly).

-- You see opportunities for your growth (at that organization and beyond).
+- You see opportunities for growth.

 - You have attended (and enjoyed) an event hosted by the organization.

 - You volunteered at the organization and enjoyed your experience.
 What made it enjoyable?